How to Build a Workout Habit That Actually Sticks

 - • Day 13-14: Strong sense of accomplishment from 2-week completion

 Week 2 Critical Insight: This is the "trough of disillusionment"—motivation is gone but habit isn't automatic yet.
-Research shows that people who push through Week 2 have an 81% likelihood of reaching 66-day automaticity.
-Those who quit in Week 2 rarely restart successfully.
+Anecdotally, people who push through Week 2 are far more likely to reach 66-day automaticity, while those who quit in Week 2 rarely restart successfully.
 This week determines everything.

 Week 3: Identity Shift (Days 15-21)